Poetry page

 at the Black Sheep Lounge,

-that sold inner curtain
+that solid inner curtain

 keeps me contained.